1945: World War II ends

 It begins in 2007 with a crisis in the subprime mortgage market in the United States and then develops into a full-blown international banking crisis with the collapse of the investment bank Lehman Brothers on 15 September 2008.
 Excessive risk-taking by banks such as Lehman Brothers helps to magnify the financial impact globally.

-The 2016 United States presidential election results in the Republican businessman Donald Trump defeating Democratic former Secretary of State Hillary Clinton.
+The 2016 United States presidential election resulted in the Republican businessman Donald Trump defeating Democratic former Secretary of State Hillary Clinton.

 Trump wins his party's nomination after defeating Ted Cruz and several other candidates in the 2016 Republican presidential primaries.
 With Democratic President Barack Obama being term-limited, in the Democratic primaries Clinton defeats her chief rival, Bernie Sanders after a surprisingly hard-fought contest between the two.